seqeralabs/xpack-dnanexus/app/README.md

 ## What are the input files?

 You need to provide the URL of the Git repository where a Nextflow pipeline project is stored and any input data as expected by the chosen pipeline project.

+Nextflow pipelines can access files stored in DNAnexus projects prefixing the file paths with corresponding project ID, e.g. `dx://PROJECT-0123456789:/some/data/file.bam`.

 ## What are the output files?

+The Nextflow app allows you to run new or existing Nextflow pipelines in the DNAnexus cloud.
-This depends on the pipeline project executed.
+The app output files depends on the pipeline you run.

+If the pipeline allows the definition of one or more output file paths, prefix them with the DNAnexus project ID where the output is expected to be stored e.g. `dx://PROJECT-0123456789:/some/output`.

 ### Input parameters